AniolMG/mini-ml-pipeline/readme.md

 Steps:
 - Clean & preprocess data.
 - Train a simple ML model (XGBoost).
 - Track experiments using MLflow.
+- Run app using FastAPI
 - Containerize the FastAPI app using Docker.

 ---